pelintanberg/pelintanberg.github.io/_pages/talks.md

 <b>Tan, P.</b>, Ensor, T. M., Hockley, W. E., Harrison, G. W., & Wilson, D. E. (June, 2019).
 Exploring the impact of conflicting memory instructions on intentional forgetting.
 Talk presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour, and Cognitive Science</i>, Waterloo, ON, CA.

 ## <span style="color: #132d10; font-weight:bold">Conference Poster Presentations</span>
+<b>Tanberg, P.</b>, Fernandes, M. A., MacLeod, C. M., & Hockley, W. E. (July, 2023).
+Revisiting the effect of cue duration in item-method directed forgetting.
+Poster presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour, and Cognitive Science</i>, Guelph, ON, CA.

+<b>Tanberg, P.</b>, & MacLeod, C. M. (November, 2022).
+Part-list cuing impairment is reduced when to-be-forgotten items serve as the cues.
+Poster presented at the annual meeting of the <i>Psychonomic Society</i>, Boston, MA, USA.

+<b>Tanberg, P.</b>, Yeung, R. C., Sullivan, K. L., & Fernandes, M. A. (July, 2022).
+Musical cues enhance the quantity and quality of autobiographical memories.
+Poster presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour, and Cognitive Science</i>, Halifax, NS, CA.

+<b>Tan, P.</b>, & Hockley, W. E. (November, 2021).
+The role of maintenance and elaborative rehearsal in item and associative memory.
+Virtual poster presented at the annual meeting of the <i>Psychonomic Society</i>, New Orleans, LA, USA.

+Liu, L., <b>Tan, P.</b>, & MacLeod, C. M. (June, 2021).
+The implicit association test meets contingency learning: A validation study.
+Poster presented at the annual <i>Ontario Psychology Undergraduate Thesis Conference</i>, Hamilton, ON, CA.

+<b>Tan, P.</b>, Hockley, W. E., & MacLeod, C. M. (November, 2020).
+Incidental and intentional encoding of associative information in double-item presentation of item-method directed forgetting.
+Poster presented at the annual meeting of the <i>Psychonomic Society</i>, Austin, TX, USA.

+<b>Tan, P.</b>, & Hockley, W. E. (November, 2019).
+Distractor-induced forgetting in the item-method directed forgetting paradigm as a function of item duration.
+Poster presented at the annual meeting of the <i>Psychonomic Society</i>, Montreal, QC, CA.

+Harrison, G. W., Blumberg, M., Wilde, J., <b>Tan, P.</b>, & Wilson, D. E. (November, 2019).
+Task demands increase priming from long-term memory in visual search.
+Poster presented at the annual meeting of <i>Object, Perception, Attention, and Memory</i>, Montreal, QC, CA.

+<b>Tan, P.</b>, Caplan, E., Ensor, T. M., & Wilson, D. E. (June, 2019).
+Investigating memory for pictures in directed forgetting using the double-item paradigm.
+Poster presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour and Cognitive Science</i>, Waterloo, ON, CA.

+Blumberg, M., Harrison, G. W., Wilde, J., <b>Tan, P.</b>, & Wilson, D. E. (June, 2019).
+Impact of perceptual load on memory retrieval.
+Poster presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour, and Cognitive Science</i>, Waterloo, ON, CA.

+<b>Tan, P.</b>, & Wilson, D. E. (May, 2019).
+Pushing the boundaries of the selective rehearsal account in directed forgetting: A novel investigation of the double-item paradigm.
+Poster presented at the annual meeting of the <i>Association for Psychological Science</i>, Washington, DC, USA.

+<b>Tan, P.</b>, Ahmad, F. N., & Hockley, W. E. (July, 2018).
+The costs and benefits of item-based directed forgetting for pictures: Memory for perceptual details versus gist.
+Poster presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour, and Cognitive Science</i>, St. John’s, NL, CA.

+</b>Tan, P.<b>, Carson, K., & Menard, J. L. (May, 2018).
+Regular provision of a foraging treat in the home-cage has variable effects on the baseline behaviours of rats in tests of anxiety.
+Poster presented at the annual meeting of the <i>Southern Ontario Neuroscience Association</i>, Guelph, ON,CA. Regional.

+Zucconi, K., <b>Tan, P.</b>, Dringenberg, H. C., & Menard, J. L. (May, 2018).
+Modest environmental enrichment enhanced memory and spatial learning in rats.
+Poster presented at the annual meeting of the <i>Southern Ontario Neuroscience Association</i>, Guelph, ON, CA.

+<b>Tan, P.</b>, Ahmad, F. N., & Hockley, W. E. (June, 2017).
+Item-based directed forgetting for pictures: Memories for perceptual details versus gist.
+Poster presented at the annual meeting of the <i>Canadian Society for Brain, Behaviour, and Cognitive Science</i>, Regina, SK, CA.

+<b>Tan, P.</b>, Schneider, A., & Mallet, P. E. (May, 2017).
+Reduction of palatable food intake by a cannabinoid receptor neutral antagonist.
+Poster presented at the annual meeting of the <i>Southern Ontario Neuroscience Association</i>, St. Catherine’s, ON, CA.